Boosting walking, wheeling and cycling

 To listen to the audio version. of the Active Travel Strategy simply click on the chapter links below.

 Transport North East, on behalf of the North East Joint Transport Committee, want to ensure that people who live or work in the region have the opportunity to influence our proposals.
 A public consultation was held between 4 January 2023 until 5 March.

 The public consultation is your opportunity to be part of its development and have your say on its impact and content.
 In addition, we want to hear any suggestions you might have which will help to shape the final document.

 You can read the Transport North East Consultation Principles here.

-The public consultation is open from 4 January until midnight on 5 March 2023.
+The public consultation was open from 4 January until midnight on 5 March 2023 and has now closed.